The Community Buildings Advice Service (CBAS) is a ‘must have’ service for anyone who manages or runs community halls and public buildings.

 Community Buildings Advice Service (CBAS) can help with:

 - Legal advice for compliance with relevant legislation

 - Risk assessments

 - Energy efficiency

-- Access to digital platform – ‘Basecamp’ enables members to directly access information sheets/model documents, see a program of training opportunities and chat to the advisor and other village hall trustees on the messaging site.
+- Access to a digital platform – ‘Basecamp’ enables members to directly access information sheets/model documents, see a program of training opportunities and chat with the advisor and other village hall trustees on the messaging site.